johnjbono/GitDemo/README.md

 # Git Demo Repo
-This is a demo app for the git course
+This is a sample repository  for the git course

 ## Roadmap
 * Add new features